SMS Meaning in Business Messaging (And How It Works)

 Rich Communication Services (RCS)

-Rich communication services is a newer messaging protocol developed to improve and expand what SMS can do.
+Rich Communication Services (RCS) is a newer messaging protocol developed to improve and expand what SMS can do.
 It’s designed to provide a more interactive and media-rich experience while still using the phone’s default messaging app.

 Unlike SMS, RCS is not handled through the mobile carrier’s traditional SMS network.
 It requires a compatible device, a supported carrier, and a messaging app that allows RCS.

 As a business, you might consider RCS for marketing or customer updates.
 However, not all phones and carriers support it.
-If your customer does not have an RCS-enabled phone or has disabled the feature, the message may fall back to SMS, which means any media or advanced formatting will be lost.
+If your customer does not have an RCS-enabled phone or has turned off the feature, the message may fall back to standard SMS.

 There are also delivery and compatibility issues.
 Since RCS relies on more modern infrastructure, older phones, and many regions still lack full support.